 The surname McClenachan was first found in County Roscommon (Irish: Ros Comáin) located in central Ireland in the province of Connacht, where they were granted lands by Strongbow after his invasion of Ireland in 1172.

-Important Dates for the McClenachan family
+Early History of the McClenachan family

 This web page shows only a small excerpt of our McClenachan research.
 Another 85 words (6 lines of text) covering the year 1249 is included under the topic Early McClenachan History in all our PDF Extended History products and printed products wherever possible.